 If you store your motorhome at home, adding a security post or barrier to your driveway will slow down any attempt to remove a vehicle from your property.
 Posts should be spaced on the driveway so any vehicles cannot be driven around, and vehicles should be driven in nose first to make motorhome theft even more difficult.

 Motorhome security posts come in various styles.
 Some have a receiver installed into the driveway and the post is locked into place or there are fold-down posts which drop down when unlocked so you can drive your motorhome away.

 If you park your motorhome behind gates, keep these shut and padlocked at all times when not in use.
 Some owners also park other vehicles ahead of the motorhome to block it in overnight.

 Check garage door locks if parking your motorhome inside a garage.
 A simple deterrent to fit is a “pull pin” personal alarm to the back of the door and bodywork.

 If you store your motorhome at a storage site, make sure you check up on it regularly, checking all doors and windows and making sure any security items you have are intact and have not been tampered with.
 Remember to also remove any valuables.

 Locking the pedals on your motorhome is another security option.
-The clutch claw fits around the clutch pedal and mechanically attaches it to the brake pedal.
+A clutch claw fits around the clutch pedal and mechanically attaches it to the brake pedal.

-When using a clutch claw, it’s a good idea to leave the vehicle in gear to prevent the vehicle from being freewheeled away.
-The clutch claw can be used on manual gearboxes and can also be used on the brake pedal on automatic transmission motorhomes too.
+When using a pedal lock, it’s a good idea to leave the vehicle in gear to prevent the vehicle from being freewheeled away.
+Many pedal locks can be used on manual gearboxes and can also be used on the brake pedal on automatic transmission motorhomes too.